 Today’s managers have to build trust without ever meeting face-to-face.
 We ask experts and research how to build psychological safety while remote.

 With the craziness of the pandemic, asking your remote teammates how they're feeling can go a long way.
 Burnout sits at an all-time high making it crucial to know when someone's frustrated, left in the dark, or struggling at home.
 However, it’s often difficult to get an honest answer over a pulse survey or 1:1.
-Getting an accurate read on your team’s morale requires a high level of psychological safety.
+Getting an accurate read on your team’s morale requires a psychologically safe environment.

 In the last five years, companies have put a focus on psychological safety.
 Hundreds of blog articles and training courses have surfaced to help managers build safe spaces in the office.
 The concept has become such a part of mainstream leadership training that it’s reached buzzword status.

 These resources are fantastic, but they’re also written for a pre-COVID era with co-located teams.
 Psychological safety in 2021 looks different.
 Today’s managers have to foster an environment of trust without ever meeting face to face.
 We look to industry experts and research to figure out the best way to build psychological safety while remote.

 Unfortunately, managers often hurt their remote team’s psychological safety without realizing it.
 To understand common mistakes, we spoke with one of LA's top executive coaches.
 Janine Davis is a seasoned Executive Coach at Evolution Coaching, which coaches leaders at Slack, Dropbox, LinkedIn, and more.

 She explains, “Most fundamental leadership gaps which might lead to lack of psychological safety are made wider due to remote.
 Especially with pandemic conditions, economic uncertainty, industry-wide layoffs, social unrest, environmental disasters, and polarized elections.
 That’s because stress exacerbates our less desirable qualities.”